 Tests concluded, Iran prepares for launching of satellites

-TEHRAN, Iran (AP) — Iran's telecommunications minister says his country's three new satellites have successfully passed pre-launch tests.
+TEHRAN, Iran (AP) — Iran's telecommunications minister said Saturday his country's three new satellites have successfully passed pre-launch tests.

-In a Saturday tweet, Mohammad Javad Azari Jahromi said: "Last night, Iranian satellites passed tests successfully."
-He did not mention a launch schedule.
+Mohammad Javad Azari Jahromi made the announcement in a tweet but did not mention a launch schedule.
+Iran usually displays space achievements in February during the anniversary of the 1979 Islamic revolution.

 On Tuesday, Iran said it plans to send Payam, a 200-pound (90-kilogram) non-military satellite into a 310-mile (500-kilometer) orbit using an Iranian Simorgh satellite-carrier rocket.